ssmirr/appdev-chapters/program-notes.md

 The philosophy of Rails is "convention over configuration" — it makes a lot of decisions on your behalf, and if you go with the flow, then things "just work".
 (If you want to fiddle with settings, then of course you can, to your heart's content; but you don't _have to_ spend hours or days doing so before anything will even show up, like you do in most other frameworks.)

 There are a lot of other powerful, easy-to-use Ruby libraries that have philosophies similar to Rails.
-Ruby seems to have attracted a community of developers and companies around it who are more about creating value for our users, and less about [bike shedding](https://en.wiktionary.org/wiki/bikeshedding){:target="_blank"} over technical details[^choose_boring].
+Ruby seems to have gathered a community of developers around it who are more about creating value for our users, and less about [bike shedding](https://en.wiktionary.org/wiki/bikeshedding){:target="_blank"} over technical details[^choose_boring].

 ### MINASWAN